Procurement and Purchasing

 Purchasing programs and initiatives

-1. Purchasing agreements
+- a.
+Purchasing agreements

-1. Supplier diversity
+- b.
+Supplier diversity

 The college is committed to developing mutually beneficial relationships with small, minority-owned, women-owned, disadvantaged, veteran-owned, and local business enterprises.
-This creates diversification in the college’s contractor pool through increased opportunities for vendors who have not worked directly or indirectly with the college.

-1. Sustainable procurement
+2. c.
+Sustainable procurement

 Tax exemption